rust-lang/lang-team/projects/template.md

 ## Summary and problem statement

-Implement and design the `const_generics` feature with the main goal of stabilizing the `min_const_generics` subset.
+Implement and design the `const_generics` feature with the initial goal of stabilizing the `min_const_generics` subset.

 ## Prioritization

-This project group will pretty much directly work on the third point of the [lang team priorities], by working on supporting const generics on stable.
+This project group will pretty much directly work on the third highest [lang team priority] by trying to support const generics on stable.

 [lang team priorities]: https://lang-team.rust-lang.org/priorities.html